CCBDA-UPC/Assignments-2020/Lab01.md

 ## Task 1.8:
 Execute the program `Lab1.guessnumber.py` in your AWS instance.
 Take a screenshot of the terminal window that are you using as proof.
 Include that screenshot in your local repository, on your laptop, with the name `Lab1.AWSterminal.png`.
+Update your `README.md` file to make that screenshot appear.
 ## Task 1.9:
 Update your remote GitHub repository with the updated `README.md`and the new file `Lab1.AWSterminal.png` using the `git`commands `add`, `commit` and `push`.
 ## Task 1.10:
 Create an S3 bucket and synchronize your repository there.
 Take a screenshot of the browser window showing your S3 bucket.
 Include that screenshot in your local repository, on your laptop, with the name `Lab1.S3Bucket.png`.
+Update your `README.md` file to make that screenshot appear.

 **Questions: How long have you been working on this session?
 What have been the main difficulties you have faced and how have you solved them?** Add your answers to `README.md`.